ddmitov/perl-executing-browser/README.md

 Perl Executing Browser
 --------------------------------------------------------------------------------

 Perl Executing Browser (PEB) is an HTML GUI for [Perl 5] (https://www.perl.org/) desktop applications.
-PEB runs local Perl 5 scripts without server and without timeout and is implemented as a C++ compiled executable based on [Qt 5] (https://www.qt.io/) and [QtWebKit] (https://trac.webkit.org/wiki/QtWebKit) libraries.
+It runs local Perl 5 scripts without server and without timeout and is implemented as a C++ compiled executable based on [Qt 5] (https://www.qt.io/) and [QtWebKit] (https://trac.webkit.org/wiki/QtWebKit) libraries.
 PEB Perl scripts are fed from HTML forms using direct GET and POST or AJAX requests to a built-in pseudo-domain.
 HTML interface for the [default Perl debugger] (http://perldoc.perl.org/perldebug.html) is also available.
 Inspired by [NW.js] (http://nwjs.io/) and [Electron] (http://electron.atom.io/), PEB is another reuse of web technologies in desktop applications with Perl doing the heavy lifting.

 ## Contents